KevanMacGee/glance-board/README.md

 A minimalist dashboard designed for wall-mounted displays.
 Shows the time, weather, and upcoming calendar events at a glance.
 Intended to be singular and private, not exposed to the web.
 Calendar feed pulls from Google Calendar.

+This project is meant to be a one-off for my personal use.
+It isn't designed for anyone else to use it, but you are welcome to.
+However, you are on your own.
+There are small to low security risks which I may not bother to fix, even if you ask me to.
+My use for it is pretty unique so at the moment since it fits that use currently, changes will be small, infrequent and at my whim.
+If you really want to use it, I suggest forking it and adapting it to your needs.

 ![React](https://img.shields.io/badge/React-18-blue) ![Vite](https://img.shields.io/badge/Vite-5-purple) ![TypeScript](https://img.shields.io/badge/TypeScript-5-blue)

 ## Features